 - 1 medium red bell pepper, finely diced

 - 1 to 2 small jalapeño or other hot chili peppers, seeded and minced, optional

 - 2 scallions, thinly sliced

 - Pinch of ground cumin, optional

 - Salt and freshly ground pepper to taste

-Stand the corn cobs on their flat ends and strip off the kernels with a sharp knife.
+Break the ears of corn in half.
+Stand them on their flat ends and strip off the kernels with a sharp knife.

 In a wide skillet, combine the corn kernels and about 1/4 cup water.
-Cover and cook for 3 to 4 minutes, or until the kernels are tender-crisp.
-Drain the water.
+Cover and cook for 3 to 4 minutes, or until the kernels are just tender-crisp.
+Drain off the water.

-Drizzle in the oil, then stir in the bell pepper, optional chili pepper, and pumpkin seeds.
+Drizzle in the oil, then stir in the bell pepper and optional chili pepper.
 Turn the heat up to medium high and cook, stirring frequently, until the corn kernels are touched here and there with browned spots.

 - Here are more recipe for fresh corn.